 Why UCM for your Graphic Design bachelor’s degree

-UCM’s Department of Art and Design has been accredited by the National Association of Schools of Art and Design (NASAD).
-In fact, we are the only four-year public university in Missouri that holds NASAD accreditation for your Bachelor of Fine Arts degree.
+UCM’s Department of Art and Design has been accredited by the National Association of Schools of Art and Design (NASAD) since 1986.
 This means you’ll not only develop technical skills and enhance your creative talents but will also stand out for having earned a well-respected Graphic Design degree.

 NASAD-accredited for quality education

 Program-specific scholarships available